sk-zk/streetlevel/doc/streetview.md

 The copyright message of the panorama as displayed on Google Maps.
 For official coverage, this returns "© (year) Google".

 **country_code: *str***
-The country in which the panorama is located.
+Two-letter country code for the country in which the panorama is located.

 **day/month/year: *int***
 The capture date.
 Note that, for official coverage, only month and year are available.
+For third-party coverage, the day is available also.

 **depth: *DepthMap***
 The depth map, if it was requested.
 Values are in meters. -1 is used for the horizon.